freedomofpress/securedrop-docs/troubleshooting.rst

 Troubleshooting
 ---------------

-When you're replying to Redmine via e-mail, you **must use PGP/MIME** instead of inline PGP.
+When you're replying to Redmine via email, you **must use PGP/MIME** instead of inline PGP.
 The default settings for the Enigmail plugin in Thunderbird should work.

-Also, be sure that you **always sign your e-mails**.
+Also, be sure that you **always sign your emails**.
 Our system will reject them if they don't have a valid signature.

 To check these settings, go to Edit > Account Settings in Thunderbird.
-Navigate to the "OpenPGP Security" tab of your e-mail account.
+Navigate to the "OpenPGP Security" tab of your email account.
 Be sure that "Use PGP/MIME by default" is checked.
 You may not want to enable "Sign messages by default" for everything, so we encourage you to add a per-recipient rule for support@freedom.press.
 T